Valents

-Brave (Valents), founded as Barcelona for Change (Barcelona pel Canvi), is a political party in Catalonia, founded by former Prime Minister of France Manuel Valls to contest the 2019 Barcelona City Council election.
+Brave (Valents), founded as Barcelona for Change (Barcelona pel Canvi), was a political party in Catalonia, founded by former Prime Minister of France Manuel Valls to contest the 2019 Barcelona City Council election.
 A month after the elections, BCNCanvi and Cs broke their collaboration in the Barcelona City Council, forming two separate groups in the city council, with 4 councillors for Cs and 2 for BCNcanvi.

 In June 2021, Marilén Barceló, one of the 4 councillors of Cs, would defect to BCNCanvi.
 In December 2021, the party was refounded by Eva Parera with the current name: Valents.

 History

 Beginning

 Manuel Valls announced in a press conference in 2018 the name of the party focused on the 2019 Barcelona City Council election and his bid for the Mayor of Barcelona.
 On 23 October 2018, Valls positioned himself as the candidate of all the Barcelonese «elites», even the cultural ones.